tachidok/chapchom/docs/source/index.rst

 =========

-SciCell++ is an object-oriented framework for the simulation of biophysical phenomena modelled as continuous or discrete processes.
+SciCell++ is an object-oriented framework for the simulation of biological and physical phenomena modelled as continuous or discrete processes.

 .. toctree::
    :maxdepth: 2

    installation
+   first_steps
+   external_packages_installation
    demos
    contributions
    license